-Keyword Information and Location Specifies the IP address of the network gateway on the same subnet as the Ethernet interface.
+Keyword Information and Location IPGatewayWiFi Specifies the address of the IP router to which the datalogger will forward all non-local IP packets for which it has no route.
+This setting is made available only if the WiFi module is in the CR6.
+String data type , Where to find: Settings Editor tab in Device Configuration Utility: Wi-Fi IP Gateway These settings specify the subnet masks for the CS I/O bridge mode internet interface.
+If the corresponding CS I/O Address setting is set to a value of "0.0.0.0", the datalogger will configure the effective value of this setting using DHCP.
+IPMaskCSIO String data type Where to find: Settings Editor tab in Device Configuration Utility: CS I/O IP Subnet Mask Specifies the subnet mask for the Ethernet interface.
 If the value of the Ethernet IP Address setting is set to "0.0.0.0" (the default), the datalogger will configure the effective value of this setting using DHCP.
-This setting is the equivalent to the IPGateway status table variable.
-Ir Gateway String data type Where to find: Settings Editor tab in Device Configuration Utility: Ethernet Gate- way Specifies the address of the IP router to which the datalogger will forward all non-local IP packets for which it has no route.
-This setting is made available only if the WiFi module is in the CR300 series.
-IPGatewayWiFi String data type Where to find: Settings Editor tab in Device Configuration Utility: Wi-Fi IP Gate- way Specifies the subnet mask for the Ethernet interface.
-If the value of the Ethernet IP Address setting is set to "0.0.0.0" (the default), the datalogger will configure the effective value of this setting using DHCP.
-IPMaskEth String data type Where to find: Settings Editor tab in Device Configuration Utility: Ethernet Subnet Mask Specifies the subnet mask for the WiFi interface.
-This setting is made available only if the WiFi module is in the CR300 series.
-IDMackEth\M/iEi String data type IFIVIDSKEUTVVIFI Where to find: Settings Editor tab in Device Configuration Utility: WiFi Subnet Mask IPTrace Discontinued; aliased to IPTraceComport
+IPMaskEth String data type Where to find: Settings Editor tab in Device Configuration Utility: Ethernet Subnet Mask IPMaskEthWiFi Specifies the subnet mask for the WiFi interface.
+This setting is made available only if the WiFi module is in the CR6.
+String data type Where to find: Settings Editor tab in Device Configuration Utility: WiFi Subnet Mask IPTrace Discontinued; aliased to IPTraceComport

-Keyword Information and Location Controls what type of information is sent on the port specified by IPTraceComport and via Telnet.
+T Keyword Information and Location IDT.
+Controls what type of information is sent on the port specified by IPTraceComport and via Telnet.
 Each bit in this integer represents a certain aspect of tracing that can be turned on or off.
 Values for particular bits are described in the Device Configuration Utility.
 Default = 0, no messages generated.
 IPTraceCode Numeric data type Where to find: Settings Editor tab in Device Configuration Utility: Advanced IP Trace Code Specifies the port (if any) on which TCP/IP trace information is sent.
-Information type is controlled by IPTraceCode .
+Information type is controlled by IPTraceCode.
 IPTraceComport Where to find: Settings Editor tab in Device Configuration Utility: Advanced IP Trace COM Port IsRouter This setting controls whether the datalogger is configured as a router or as a leaf node.
 If the value of this setting is true , the datalogger will be configured to act as a PakBus router.
 That is, it will be able to forward PakBus packets from one port to another.
 To perform its routing duties, a datalogger configured as a router will maintain its own list of neighbors and send this list to other routers in the PakBus network.
 It will also obtain and receive neighbor lists from other routers.
 If the value of this setting is false , the datalogger will be configured to act as a leaf node.
 In this configuration, the datalogger will not be able to forward packets from one port to another and it will not maintain a list of neighbors.
 Under this configuration, the datalogger can still communicate with other dataloggers and wireless sensors.
 It cannot, however, be used as a means of reaching those other dataloggers.
 The default value is false.
 Boolean data type Where to find: Settings Editor tab in Device Configuration Utility: Advanced Is Router